 Ripping crankbaits through a stumpfield?
 Go with a baitcaster.
 Throwing a wacky-rigged worm onto a bass bed?
 You might want to go with a spinning rig.

-The key is to figure out which setup works best for each situation and then to use them accordingly.
+The key is to figure out which casting reel works best for each situation and then to use them accordingly.
 The better you get at doing this, the more fish you will catch in the long run!

 Products featured on Wide Open Spaces are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 Enjoy the outdoors?